particle-iot/docs/src/content/faq/particle-tools/eclipse-debug.md

 For convenience, I created a desktop shortcut icon as well.
 Right click on **eclipse.exe** and select **Create Shortcut** and select **Yes** to create it on the desktop (or drag and drop it there).

-Now you should be able to launch Eclipse and complete the next step of the instructions, **Eclipse Install GNU ARM C/C++**, which is common for all operating systems.
+Now you should be able to launch Eclipse and complete the next step of the instructions, [Eclipse Install GNU ARM C/C++](#eclipse-install-gnu-arm-c-c-), which is common for all operating systems.

 ### Eclipse Base Install - Mac